 So, how can people, realistically, turn their New Year’s resolutions into actual behavior or lifestyle change?
 Is it possible to start the new year off with victories rather than defeat?

-First, choose New Year’s resolutions that are meaningful to your whole being.
+First, choose the best New Year’s resolutions that are meaningful to your whole being.

 When considering the changes you want to make, don’t forget to think of your whole self.
 Don’t just think of improving your physical health, but also your mental, emotional, and spiritual health.
 1 Thessalonians 5:23 reminds us to allow the gracious God of peace to keep our spirits, souls, and bodies pure.